-In writing, attainment fell from 55% to 41% for disadvantaged pupils and from 73% to 63% for other pupils.
+In maths, attainment increased from 52% to 56% for disadvantaged pupils and from 73% to 75% for other pupils.

-In maths, attainment fell from 62% to 52% for disadvantaged pupils and from 79% to 73% for other pupils.
-The proportion of year 2 pupils classified as disadvantaged decreased from 25% in 2016 to 21% in 2019, before increasing again to 25% in 2022.
+The proportion of year 2 pupils classified as disadvantaged decreased from 25% in 2016 to 21% in 2019, before increasing again to 25% in 2022 and 26% in 2023.

-Nationally, The proportion of year 2 pupils classified as disadvantaged decreased from 25% in 2016 to 21% in 2019, before increasing again to 25% in 2022.
+Nationally, the proportion of year 2 pupils classified as disadvantaged decreased from 25% in 2016 to 21% in 2019, before increasing again to 25% in 2022 and 26% in 2023.
 At LaceyField, we continue to ensure eligibility checks are conducted, particularly in the current economic climate.
 Using the 2019 Indices of multiple deprivation data, Trinity Ward, where a substantial number of LaceyField families reside, was ranked as 3,982 out of 32,844 LSOAs in England, where 1 would be the most deprived.
 In East Lindsey, Trinity ranked as 30th out of 317 LSOAs.
 Ian Gilbert (The Working Class) and Marc Rowland (Addressing Educational Disadvantage) research suggests that in deprived areas, all children should be treated as PP, and QFT and nurture is the very best way to support progress.